-Francis senior lived in this house until he died in December 1850 while son Francis junior took over the old cottage for a while.
+Francis senior lived in Albion House until he died in December 1850.

 Under the guidance of Francis Ball senior the family business grew and prospered, and the name of the company was changed from Francis Ball & Sons to Messrs Ball and Dunnicliffe when the family formed a partnership with a fabric designer, Melbourne-born John Dearman Dunnicliffe, then styled as a ‘lace manufacturer of Hyson Green‘.
 (In 1850 he was also a Guardian of the Radford Poor Law Union).